Long-Term Effects of ADHD MedicationJuly 3rd, 2011

 Other mental health professionals question that point of view.
 A 2009 study showed that although ADHD medications were helping children with ADHD a year after therapy had begun, these same children were no different than the control group after eight years.
 Thus, the results of this study bring into question whether ADHD medications help on a long-term basis at all.

 However one of the alternatives ADHD medication that has been proven to benefit children on a long term basis is behavioral therapy.
-Likewise, certain lifestyle changes, such as eating a healthy diet low in sugar and processed foods, getting enough sleep and exercising can also have a positive effect on ADHD symptoms.
+Likewise, certain lifestyle changes, such as having a healthy nutrition low in sugar and processed foods which can be done learning diets from sites as https://tophealthjournal.com/1480/jenny-craig-vs-nutrisystem-which-one-should-you-choose/, also getting enough sleep and exercising can also have a positive effect on ADHD symptoms.

-Remember, sometimes children as well as adults that have been diagnosed with ADHD also have other learning issues that can be magnify their ADHD.
+Remember, sometimes children as well as adults who have been diagnosed with ADHD also have other learning issues that can be magnify their ADHD.
 These are learning problems related to auditory, visual, and tactile/kinesthetic processing.
 There are 9 different areas of vision, auditory, and tactile/kinesthetic processing that affect learning.
-Often when you address these processing areas the ADHD isn’t as problematic as it was to begin with.
-Again, you want to check out all avenues to make learning easier for your child.
+Often, when you address these processing areas the ADHD isn’t as problematic as it was to begin with.
+Again, you want to investigate all avenues to make learning easier for your child.
 You don’t want to leave a stone unturned.
 Your child is priceless.
-To find out if there are other root causes interfering with your child’s learning, see our Learning Disability Screening Tool or give Bonnie Terry, M. Ed.,BCET a call for a 30 minute complimentary consultation (530) 888-7160.
+To find out if there are other root causes interfering with your child’s learning, see our Learning Disability Screening Tool or call us at (530) 888-7160.